eqNj/eqN-PD2-Filter/README.md

 Adjusted staffmod items so they will have their +skills listed on a second line.
 (Thank you devs for this long awaited feature!)

-Changed the purple "LLD" text on LLD item names to a purple chevron symbol («) when using the 'eqN-All-In-One' or 'eqN-Potionless' filter versions.
+Changed the purple "LLD" text on LLD item names to a purple chevron symbol (Â«) when using the 'eqN-All-In-One' or 'eqN-Potionless' filter versions.

 Ensured items for Ice Bolt, Inferno, Arctic Blast, Poison Creeper, Poison Strike, and various other skills were all showing appropriately useful drops and/or description highlights.